 - model management/performance fees;

 - have an initial meeting with the FCA to explain the LTAF's key features;

 - prepare FCA application pack; and

-- await FCA approval (expected to be two months).
+- await FCA approval (expected to be two to six months).